Board of Directors

-Alar Soever, Mayor
+Alar Soever, Vice-Chair

-Now the mayor of The Town of The Blue Mountains, Alar Soever's connection to the region is longstanding.
+Now the Mayor of The Town of The Blue Mountains, Alar Soever's connection to the region is longstanding.
 Alar grew up spending his summers at the family cottage at Christie Beach that his father, a carpenter, built with a friend in 1955.
 It was at Christie Beach that Alar developed a love for the area, as well as an interest in rocks and fossils.

 This fascination led him to pursue a successful career as a geologist, and later as a mining executive.
 Following his studies at the University of Toronto, he began work as a geologist and consultant that took him to many parts of Canada and overseas, though during these travels, he found no place he would rather settle down than right here in The Blue Mountains.

 During his career, Alar has had the opportunity to work with individuals, management teams, boards of directors, and community groups all over the world.
 Currently, he is Chairman of the Board of Wallbridge and also sits on the board of Carube Copper, and he has also served on the advisory boards of two university research centres and the Ontario Geological Survey.